tamunoWoks/Linear_Regression_Model_Representation_practice/README.md

-# Linear_Regression_Model_Representation_practice
+# Linear Regression Model Representation practice repository
-This repository is a practice repository for Linear Regression Model Representation using python in Jupyter Notebook.
+This repository is a practice repository for representing Linear Regression Models using Python in Jupyter Notebook.